-The Beaver County Emergency Management Director will be responsible for monitoring, evaluating, and updating all aspects and components of the HMPU.
+The Beaver County Emergency Management Director will be responsible for monitoring, evaluating, and updating all components of the HMPU.
 These procedures will follow hazard mitigation planning requirements as outlined in 44 CFR.
-The plan will be monitored, evaluated and updated by the Beaver County Emergency Manager with the assistance of the Local Emergency Planning Committee (LEPC) over a five-year period.
+The plan will be monitored, evaluated and updated by the Beaver County Emergency Manager with the assistance of the Local Community Group (LCG) over a five-year period.
 The Emergency Manager will be the lead contact for calls and scheduling of meetings.

-Monitoring - tracking the implementation of the entire plan over time Evaluating - assessing the effectiveness of the plan in achieving its stated purpose and goals Updating - reviewing and revising the plan at least once every five years
+Monitoring - tracking the implementation of the plan over time Evaluating - assessing the effectiveness of the plan in achieving its stated purpose and goals Updating - reviewing and revising the plan at least once every five years

 Monitor.
-The Beaver County Emergency Management Director (EM) will maintain contact with a representative of each jurisdiction who will monitor the progress of the mitigation actions on an annual basis.
+The Beaver County Emergency Manager (BCEM) will maintain contact with a representative of each jurisdiction who will monitor the progress of the mitigation actions on an annual basis.
 Each jurisdiction will provide a list of completed action items.
-The Beaver County EM will provide a report to the LEPC each year.
-The EM will monitor all aspects of the HM Plan, to include the following actions:
+The BCEM will provide a report to the LCG each year.
+The BCEM will monitor all aspects of the HM Plan, to include the following actions:

-- ✓ Monitor the hazard analysis for changes and additions; record new data as events occur - ✓ Monitor objectives and determine if they continue to meet hazardous conditions - ✓ Monitor the implementation of the plan's action items; document completion of action items - ✓ Determine if there are implementation problems, such as financial, technical, political, legal, or issues of coordination with other agencies
+- ✓ Monitor the hazard analysis for changes and additions; record new data as events occur - \checkmark Monitor objectives and determine if they continue to meet hazardous conditions

+- ✓ Monitor the implementation of the plan's action items; document completion of action items - ✓ Determine if there are implementation problems, such as financial, technical, political, legal, or issues of coordination with other agencies

 Evaluate.
-The Beaver County Emergency Manager will review the Hazard Mitigation Plan annually to ensure progress on mitigation objectives.
+The BCEM will review the Hazard Mitigation Plan annually to ensure progress on mitigation objectives.
 Post disaster reviews will be used to evaluate the effectiveness of stated objectives as implemented.
 These findings will be documented by the Beaver Co EM.
 The planning committee members will meet annually to discuss post disaster reviews, and to: